aalto-speech/wdecoder/README.md

 `word_boundary_symbol <w>`

-Also if using interpolated models in the `class-ip` and `wsw` branches, the interpolation weights need to be configured.
+Also if using interpolated models with `class-decode`, `class-ip-decode` or `wsw-decode` decoders, the interpolation weights need to be configured.